projectstorm/react-diagrams/README.md

 #### Why Typescript?

-Because it can transpile into any level of ECMA Script, and the library got really complicated, so I ported it to Typescript to acomodate the heavy architecural changes I was starting to make. <3 Type Script
+Because it can transpile into any level of ECMA Script, and the library got really complicated, so I ported it to Typescript to accommodate the heavy architectural changes I was starting to make. <3 Type Script

 #### Why is there no JSX?